bherard/energyrecorder/yoko2redfish/README.md

 ## App config

-Parameters `BIND`: Define here the listening IP and port when app is lauched directly with python Parameters `YOKOTOOL_PATH` : location where yoko-tool where cloned. **DO NOT CHANGE IT IN DOCKER INSTALL MODE** Parameters `POWERMETERS`: List of powermeters to aggregate as unique measurement.
+  Parameters `BIND`: Define here the listening IP and port when app is lauched directly with python
+  Parameters `YOKOTOOL_PATH` : location where yoko-tool where cloned. **DO NOT CHANGE IT IN DOCKER INSTALL MODE** Parameters `POWERMETERS`: List of powermeters to aggregate as unique measurement.

-Power meter definition:
+Powermeter definition:

-`dev`: physical powermeter in /dev ex: /dev/usbtmc1 `pmtype`: powermeter type (wt310|wt210 see https://github.com/intel/yoko-tool)
+`dev`: physical powermeter in /dev ex: /dev/usbtmc1

+`pmtype`: powermeter type (wt310|wt210 see https://github.com/intel/yoko-tool)